d3lta-v/SSTuino/docs/lessonplans/lesson1.md

 layout: post
 title: Setup
 date: 2019-04-18
+author: Goh Qian Zhe
 permalink: /lesson1/
 ---
 # Getting started with the SSTuino

-*This section has unconfirmed steps/the steps require further testing.
-However, just follow though this guide, as it currently works with most of the Macs for SST.*
+*This guide has been updated as of 11th May 2019.
+Do note that testing on newer Mac hardware has not been executed yet.*

 SSTuino is an easy to use Wi-Fi enabled microcontroller, designed and fabricated by SST Alumni.
 Users can write programs to connect or control things over the Internet.
 It is derived from the SPEEEduino 1.1 with some improvements.

 This tutorial is a simple guide on how to get started with the SSTuino.
-Further guides will be posted and linked to this page in the future.

 ## Setting up...

-Here are a list of things you require to start using the SSTuino. **Installation of the Arduino IDE and Silicon Labs driver for the CP2102 provided in the SST kit will be covered in the later sections**
+Here are a list of things you require to start using the SSTuino.
+**Installation of the Arduino IDE and Silicon Labs driver for the CP2102 provided in the SST kit will be covered in the later sections**
-1. A computer loaded with the Arduino IDE, available [here](http://https://www.arduino.cc/en/Main/Software)
+1. A computer loaded with the Arduino IDE. **(Note that Arduino 1.8.5 is the tested stable IDE, so please download this version as there are issues with the newer IDEs.)**
 2. For MacOS users (and Windows users who have to manually install the driver), please download the Sillicon Labs driver from [this website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 3. The ESP01 Module (WiFi Chip)
 4. USB to serial converter.
 The ones included in the **SST kit** is the CP2102.